Published: 30 Mar 2022 | Category: Education | Stage: We have welcomed a family

 As you welcome and support families into your communities, one of the key areas of focus will be the English for Speakers of Other Languages (ESOL) classes.
 Adult members of the family are required to attend eight hours of ESOL classes per week.
 We realise that physically attending these classes isn’t always easy – and even more so if you have young pre-school children and limited access to free or affordable childcare.

 Community Sponsorship groups are asked to submit project bid proposals, explaining how much they need in funding and what it would be used for.
 Once a group’s bid proposal is accepted, then your group will be awarded a percentage of the requested funds.
 The Home Office will assess bids and share the details of awarded funds with Local Authorities, including guidance on claiming.
-The deadline for the first bidding round is 29 May 2023.
-There will be further opportunities to submit bids throughout the year based on the following deadlines: 29 August 2023, 29 November 2023 and 29 February 2024.

 For further information on the funding eligibility criteria, please see the below attachment ‘ESOL Childcare Fund Assessment Criteria’ and ‘ESOL Childcare Fund FI’.
 In addition, please find below the ‘ESOL Childcare Fund Bidding Template’, which your group may use to apply for the funding.